-For most of the manga, neither Tasuku or the audience knows what Someone-san’s deal is.
-They run an LGBTQ space, but any LGBTQ identity they have is unknown.
+For most of the manga, neither Tasuku or the audience knows Someone-san’s “deal.”
+She runs an LGBTQ space, but any LGBTQ identity she has remains unknown.
 (In Japanese and English, acquaintances refer to Someone-san with feminine third person pronouns.
-They later describe their gender as whatever other people think they are, ostensibly making them nonbinary.
-They’re often at the receiving end of microaggressions against transgender and nonbinary people.)
-They’re willing to listen to any problems the guests of the drop-in center have, but offer no words of advice and keep to themself.
-On top of that, Someone-san’s apparent ability to bend the rules of reality (by levitating their body and distorting their surroundings) may make the audience unsure if they’re even human or exist outside Tasuku’s mind.
+She later describes her gender as whatever other people think, ostensibly making her nonbinary.
+She’s often at the receiving end of microaggressions against transgender and nonbinary people as well.)
+She’s willing to listen to any problems the guests of the drop-in center have, but offers no words of advice and keeps to herself.
+On top of that, Someone-san’s apparent ability to bend the rules of reality (by levitating her body and distorting surroundings) may make the audience unsure if she’s even human or exists outside Tasuku’s mind.
 By the end, Tasuku learns from another guest of the drop-in center that Someone-san is asexual (aromantic asexual).

-At first, Tasuku sees Someone-san’s orientation as an explanation of their eccentricity as he tries to nail them down as a person.
-He understands their asexuality as the reason they don’t care to be around other people or make deep connections, just as a real person may assume of an asexual acquaintance.
-However, Someone-san shoots him down by clarifying that being asexual is just one part of themself that can’t define the rest.
-They just happen to be both asexual and aloof.
-Someone-san leaves the rest of their identity–gender, disposition, etc.–to Tasuku’s imagination, including how they may or may not be interested in sex.
+At first, Tasuku sees Someone-san’s orientation as an explanation of her eccentricity in his attempt to nail her down as a person.
+He understands their asexuality as the reason she doesn’t care to be around other people or make deep connections, just as a real person may assume of an asexual acquaintance.
+However, Someone-san shoots him down by clarifying that being asexual is just one part of herself that can’t define the rest.
+She just happens to be both asexual and aloof.
+Someone-san leaves the rest of her identity–gender, disposition, etc.–to Tasuku’s imagination, including how she may or may not be interested in sex.
 Our Dreams at Dusk implores for everyone to be accepted for who they are, even if not completely understood.

 A manga with a major asexual character is already a big deal, but one with an openly asexual creator is monumental.
 Kamatani provides authenticity to the representation, especially one as tricky as a character who fulfills stereotypes but speaks against them.
 Please read it if you have the chance.